systemKMP/Dither3D/README.md

 [![Surface-Stable Fractal Dithering video on YouTube](https://img.youtube.com/vi/HPqGaIMVuLs/0.jpg)](https://www.youtube.com/watch?v=HPqGaIMVuLs)

 This repository contains the shader and texture source files, and a Unity example project demonstrating their use.
-The example project is made with Unity 2019.4 and is also tested in Unity 2022.3.
+The example project is made with Unity 2019.4 and is also tested in Unity 2022.3 and Unity 6.

 The core implementation is located in the folder `Assets/Dither3D`.
 The remaining files relate to the Unity example project.